ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO

 There is a short term and an ultra long term cycle.

-The cycles are terrestrial (land) an
+The cycles are terrestrial (land) and ocean.

 The Carbon Cycle and How It Influences Climate. an excellent essay from American Museum of Natural History